ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/django/install_dependencies.md

 sudo apt install nginx
 ```

-To install PostgreSQL using a package managet on Ubuntu, you can follow the [postgresql.org install instructions](https://www.postgresql.org/download/linux/ubuntu/)
+To install PostgreSQL using a package manager on Ubuntu, you can follow the [postgresql.org install instructions](https://www.postgresql.org/download/linux/ubuntu/).

-You can also use a different web server and database you have experience with.
+You can also use a different web server and database.
 If you do, you will have to change the appropriate configuration files in the later sections.

 ## Install tree package
-You will use the `tree` command in later sections to inspect your directory file tree structure, make sure you have the package installed:
+As you will use the `tree` command in later sections to inspect your directory file tree structure, ensure you have the package installed first:

 ```bash
 sudo apt install tree